cmseguin/rollup-plugin-react-scoped-css/README.md

    * If you want to customize the preprocessors
    * Default: ['scss', 'css', 'sass', 'less']
    */
+  styleFileExtensions?: string[]

+  /**
+   * If you have jsx in other file extensions
+   * Default: ['jsx', 'tsx']
+   */
-  preProcessors?: string[]
+  jsxFileExtensions?: string[]
 }
 ```

 ### With other rollup plugins
-Since this plugin works in two parts, you might need to expose the first part, then add any styling plugin, and then expose the second part of the plugin.
+Since this plugin works in two parts, you might need to expose the first part, then add any other plugin, and then expose the second part of the plugin.
 This part is automatically handled with vite thanks to the enforce attribute.

 ```
 const reactScopedPlugins = reactScopedCssPlugin()